timmitra/timmitra/README.md

 - 🇨🇦 Canada
 - 🇺🇸 USA
+- 🇨🇳 China

 #### Conference Videos

+- Let's visionOS 2024 - 2024: A Spatcial Odyssey, or How I Learned to Stop Worrying and Embrace visionOS, Beijing.
 - [360iDev 2022 - Tim Mitra - We regret to inform you… finding a job as an iOS Engineer](https://youtu.be/3LvPG55MFSE)
 - [SwiftTO: 5 Ways to Level Up Your Mobile Development](https://vimeo.com/354580074)
 - [360iDev: Being a Better Developer By Talking](https://vimeo.com/232056876)